Chapter 3: SKETCH OF COMMUNIST SOCIETY -- LABOR

 However, the shift to the nuclear family model inevitably leads to a declining birthrate, and it also harbors a contradiction that could lead to the loss of the Going Concern for total capital, which is to secure the next-generation labor force.

-On the side of capital companies, although it is no longer necessary to mobilize a large amount of labor due to improvements in productivity after the electric motor revolution and the computer revolution, serious labor shortages have led to soaring wage levels.
-It pushes down the profit rate of capital enterprises, and eventually causes a long-term recession.
+On the side of capitalist companies, although it is no longer necessary to mobilize a large amount of labor due to improvements in productivity after the electric motor revolution and the computer revolution, serious labor shortages have led to soaring wage levels.
+It pushes down the profit rate of capitalist enterprises, and eventually causes a long-term recession.
 Therefore, the business world is requesting the political world to take measures against the declining birthrate.

 By the way, the proletariat originally meant "those who produce offspring and serve the state," but the proletariat in capitalist society means more than that, "those who produce offspring and serve capital."